Ulauncher/Ulauncher/docs/extensions/intro.rst

 Ulauncher ⇄ Extension Communication Layer
 -----------------------------------------

-Ulauncher communicates to extensions using WebSockets.
+Ulauncher communicates to extensions using stream Unix sockets.

-For developer convenience there is an abstraction layer over WebSockets that reduces amount of boilerplate code in extensions.
+For developer convenience there is an abstraction layer over the socket interface that reduces amount of boilerplate code in extensions.